DataDog/integrations-core/nvidia_nim/README.md

 ### Configuration

-NVIDIA NIM provides Prometheus metrics indicating request statistics.
+NVIDIA NIM provides Prometheus [metrics][1] indicating request statistics.
 By default, these metrics are available at http://localhost:8000/metrics.
 The Datadog Agent can collect the exposed metrics using this integration.
 Follow the instructions below to configure data collection from any or all of the components.

 **Note**: This check uses [OpenMetrics][10] for metric collection, which requires Python 3.